stefreak/syselevenstack-documentation/english/docs/tutorials/06-affinity.md

 ## Example

-Here the [ResourceGroups-Example](03-resourcegroups/) is extended using ServerGroups for affinity and anti-affinity *group.yaml*:
+Here the [ResourceGroups example](03-resourcegroups/) is extended using ServerGroups for affinity and anti-affinity *group.yaml*:
 ```
 heat_template_version: 2014-10-16